The Secret Agent's Guide to Dominating Business Intelligence

 Remember the Hewlett-Packard pretexting scandal of 2006?
 The tech giant’s attempt to plug a boardroom leak led to a congressional hearing and the resignation of their chairwoman.
 Not exactly the kind of intelligence coup you’re aiming for, right?

 So how do you stay on the right side of the ethical line?
-Here are some guidelines:
+Here are some advanced guidelines:

 Chapter 4: From Intelligence to Action - Making Decisions Like a Mastermind